JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 - Why is VCC connected like that?

 ![1.1V Supply](figures/1v1_supply.png)

+- Nearly identical to 0.85V circuit.
+- Some resistors/caps that are DNP in 0.85V are placed here.
+Why?

 ![1.2V Supply](figures/1v2_supply.png)

+- Nearly identical to 0.85V circuit.
+- Some resistors/caps that are DNP in 0.85V are placed here.
+Why?

 ![1.8V Supply](figures/1v8_supply.png)

+- Nearly identical to 0.85V circuit.
+- Some resistors/caps that are DNP in 0.85V are placed here.
+Why?

 ![3.3V Supply](figures/3v3_supply.png)

+- Nearly identical to 0.85V circuit.
+- VOUT is directly tied to VOS as per datasheet.

 ![5.0V Supply](figures/5v_supply.png)

+- Nearly identical to 0.85V circuit.
+- VOUT is directly tied to VOS as per datasheet.

 ![VCCO_HP Voltage Selection](figures/vcco_hp_sel.png)

 ## Supporting Ethernet ##